Friday, January 27, 2017

 The window seat stays clear, but I would love to add a couple more potted plants and some pillows.

-The last place I worked on was the under the sink area and it was a MESS.
-The faucet had leaked last month and I had not known there was all kinds of mold under there.
-UGH.
-I cleaned with bleach spray and replaced the shelf liner.
+The last place I worked on was the under the sink area and it was a mess.
+The faucet had leaked last month and I cleaned with bleach spray and replaced the shelf liner.
 Then I organized from left to right: cleaning cloths, floor cloths, sponges and dishwasher pods, general cleaning supplies.
-I felt super virtuous after that!
-And tired.
-So hopefully, the rest of the January declutter challenge won't involve a lot of cleaning labor!
+Hopefully, the rest of the January declutter challenge won't involve this much cleaning labor.

 What about you - done any January decluttering?